zheeeng/Tuthub/LTCTHW/Awk2.md

 `space`				| For numeric conversion, using it before `width` modifier, prefix positive value with space and negative value with minus sign
 \#					| Add notation for indicating output format

-To tell the details about `Formatting Test`, `Conversion Test` and `String Test` part, embedding computed fields of `input.txt` to `test.awk` to showing a refined snippet is as below:
+To tell details about `Formatting Test`, `Conversion Test` and `String Test` part, embedding computed fields of `input.txt` into `test.awk` contributes to show a refined snippet:

 ```
 /Formatting Test:/ {